fletcherg/litmos-client/README.md

 Only some functions have been implemented, and I got a bit lazy.
 Hopefully this is of use to someone, pull requests welcome ;)

-This has been largely based on the [ConnectWise-Manage-Powershell](https://github.com/LabtechConsulting/ConnectWise-Manage-Powershell) by [ChrisTaylorRocks](https://github.com/ChrisTaylorRocks)

 # Getting Started

 You will need a Litmos account setup, and an API key